Best probiotics for IBS, diverticulitis, and leaky gut 2024

 Many people reflexively put probiotics in the fridge.
 However, this practice is not always recommended.
 Some preparations are formulated so that the bacteria do best at room temperature, i.e. between 15-25°C. Before storing the preparation in the fridge, check the manufacturer's storage recommendations.
 These can be found on the packaging or in the leaflet.

-Best probiotic for the gut - ranking
+Best probiotic and other products for the gut - ranking

 .